nsckir/Inception-V3-Demo/README.md

 #### `serving/inception_model.py`

-* Functions and singleton Session class for the Inception-ResNet Model
+* Functions and singleton Session class for the Inception-V3 Model
 * Singleton is used to preserve optimizations and prevent users from reloading the model from memory

 ---